 Dubai Miracle Garden

 A humongous floral A380?
 Why not.
-The world’s largest flower garden by total blooms (some 45 million!) can be found in Dubailand, to the south of the city.
+The world’s largest flower garden by total blooms (some reported 150 million!) can be found in Dubailand, to the south of the city.
 Covering 72,000 square meters it holds many records including the world’s largest floral clock, the world’s largest pyramid of flowers and the world’s longest wall of flowers.
 Certainly one of the city’s most unique seasonal attractions, and an absolute Instagrammers delight!

 The World Islands